A Better-Than-1.6-Approximation for Prize-Collecting TSP: Introduction

 Alongside the general version targeted here, \PCTSP{} was studied in special metric spaces.
 A PTAS is known for graph metrics in planar graphs \cite{bateni_2011_planar} and in metrics with bounded doubling dimension \cite{chan_2020_unified}.
 For asymmetric edge costs satisfying the triangle inequality, a $\lceil \log(|V|) \rceil$-approximation is known \cite{nguyen_2013_asymmetric}.

 Besides \PCTSP{}, there is a wide class of other prize-collecting \TSP{} variants, most of which originate from the work of \textcite{balas_1989_prize}.
-Although \PCTSP{} can be seen as the main variant in this problem class, there are other variants that include a lower bound on some minimum prize money that needs to be collected \cite{balas_1989_prize,ausiello_2000_salesmen,ausiello_2007_prize,garg_2005_saving}, or an upper bound on the distance that can be traveled \cite{blum_2003_approx,chekuri_2012_improved,paul_2020_budgeted,paul_2022_errandum,dezfuli_2022_combinatorial}.
+Although \PCTSP{} can be seen as the main variant in this problem class, there are other variants that include a lower bound on some minimum prize money that needs to be collected \cite{balas_1989_prize,ausiello_2000_salesmen,ausiello_2007_prize,garg_2005_saving, k_stroll}, or an upper bound on the distance that can be traveled \cite{blum_2003_approx,chekuri_2012_improved,paul_2020_budgeted,paul_2022_errandum,dezfuli_2022_combinatorial}.

 Prize-collecting versions have also been studied for other classical combinatorial optimization problems.
-The most prominent example is the prize-collecting Steiner tree problem, which admits a $1.968$-approximation \cite{archer_2011_improved}, thereby going beyond the integrality gap of $2$ of the natural linear programming relaxation.
-Also the more general prize-collecting Steiner forest problem (see, e.g., \cite{hajiaghayi_2006_prize}) admits an approximation guarantee going beyond the integrality gap of the natural LP relaxation \cite{ahmadi20232approximation}.
-Interestingly, for the prize-collecting Steiner forest problem, it is known that the integrality gap is strictly larger than the one of the Steiner forest problem \cite{koenemann_2017_intgap}, indicating that prize-collecting aspects may in some cases make the problem strictly harder to approximate.
-To date, no such separation is known for \TSP and \PCTSP.
+The most prominent example is the prize-collecting Steiner tree problem, which admits a $1.79$-approximation \cite{ahmadiPCSteinerTree}, thereby going beyond the integrality gap of $2$ of the natural linear programming relaxation.
+The situation is similar for the more general prize-collecting Steiner forest problem (see, e.g., \cite{hajiaghayi_2006_prize}), which admits a $2$-approximation~\cite{ahmadi20232approximation} while the integrality gap of the natural linear programming relaxation is known to be at least $\sfrac94$~\cite{koenemann_2017_intgap}.
+Interestingly, the aforementioned lower bound of $\sfrac94$ is strictly larger than the gap of $2$ that the natural linear programming relaxation for the Steiner forest problem admits, indicating that prize-collecting aspects may in some cases make the problem strictly harder to approximate.
+To date, no such separation is known for \TSP and \PCTSP, or \pathTSP and \PCS.